Scump: Call of Duty: Vanguard (2021–2022 season)

 Ahead of the 2021-2022 CDL season, Abner joined the newly formed OpTic Texas after OpTic Gaming merged with Dallas Empire's partner organization Envy.

 Call of Duty: Modern Warfare II (2022–2023 season)

-Ahead of the 2022-2023 CDL season, Abner announced that he would be retiring at the end of the season.
-However on January 17, 2023, Abner announced his early retirement, marking the end of his 12-year career.
+Ahead of the 2022-2023 CDL season, Abner announced that the 2022-2023 CDL season would be his final season in the CDL but on January 17, 2023, Abner ultimately decided to retire during the season, marking the end of his 12-year career.

 Personal life

 Abner was born on June 30, 1995, to Kristen and Shawn Abner, a retired professional baseball player.
-He graduated from Cumberland Valley High School in Mechanicsburg, Pennsylvania, in 2013.
+In 2013, he graduated from Cumberland Valley High School in Mechanicsburg, Pennsylvania.
 After retiring from competitive play, he focused on being a content creator and streamer for the Optic organization.
 In 2024, he was named the Esports Personality of the Year at the 2024 Esports Awards.

 On August 15, 2025, Abner announced that he and his wife were expecting their first child together.